Never let anything get in the way of pursuing your dreams. If you do, you will regret it.

-I thought the mockery would slow down as I got older, but it seems to have amplified due to the internet.
-Most recently, I was criticized for my idea of starting and keeping a business going to provide options for my son when he graduates from school.
-Andrew in Vancouver, who is 29 with no kids said I was obsessed, among many other things.
-Another guy named Li from Asia, who is also 29 with no kids, called me crazy over e-mail.
+I thought the mockery would slow down as I got older.
+However, it seems to have amplified due to the internet.
+Most recently, I was criticized for my idea of starting and keeping a family business going to provide options for my children when they graduate from school.

 It’s OK to be obsessed with the things you care about.
 It doesn’t matter how whacky your goals may be.
 The people criticizing you are too afraid to try themselves.
 They wished they had your courage.
 They’re fearful that one day you might succeed, making them regret their lack of effort.

 I’m revisiting this topic because my energy and motivation are fading after one year into the pandemic.
 For example, no longer do I prepare a post the night before after a long day with the kids.
 Instead, I wake up later and take my sweet time.
 We’re almost at the pandemic finish line, yet I’m having a difficult time sprinting through.